 Year: 2011

-A methodology for building modern SaaS applications based on experience in developing and operating hundreds of thousands of applications on the Heroku platform.
-12 principles that ensure portability, scalability and maintainability.
+A methodology for building modern SaaS applications, based on operating hundreds of thousands of apps on Heroku.
+Its goal is to make services portable, scalable, and easier to maintain.

 Foundation